godotengine/tps-demo/README.md

 ## Running

-You need [Godot Engine](https://godotengine.org) in version 3.1 or later to run this demo project.
-Download the latest stable version [from the website](https://godotengine.org/download/) or [build it from source](https://github.com/godotengine/godot).
+You need [Godot Engine](https://godotengine.org) to run this demo project.
+Download the latest stable version [from the website](https://godotengine.org/download/), or [build it from source](https://github.com/godotengine/godot).

 Once you have cloned this repository and made sure that all LFS assets were